New York City on a budget?!

 CLICK HERE to get a coupon to use towards your next stay with Airbnb!

-As for which area to stay — this is a personal preference and should be based on your interests and what attractions you plan to visit in the city.
+Where’s the best neighborhood to stay?
+This is a personal preference and should be based on your interests and what attractions you plan to visit.
 My favorite spots to stay in Manhattan are Midtown East (near Grand Central Terminal) and Times Square since these locations provide a good base for exploring the city.

 I do NOT recommend staying outside of the city.
 I’ve stayed outside of Manhattan (New Rochelle) before and it was a pain to commute into and out of the city each day during my trip.